2017-fall-os/tokenizer-lab-f17-VTantillo/tokenizer/README.md

 Name: Victor Tantillo

 # Tokenizer
 For my implementation of the tokenizer, I do not have an option to specify another character to delimit by.
 The only bug that I have found is that if the user types in an extra space in the "main" program, it prints it at the end of the output.
 I don't think this is a bug with the tokenizer itself, but with how I am printing the output at the end of the loop.
+I discussed the algorithm, and how to properly use the system calls with Kimberly Kato.

 ## Use
 When you run 'make', two executable files are created.